Gourmet Garden Homepage Banner

 Hot Lips Turtlehead

 ‘Hot Lips’ is a catchy name for this choice cultivar of our native turtlehead (Chelone lyonii, said as key-LO-knee li-ON-ee-ii).
 This perennial too was a top choice last year by the perennial professionals.
 This long-blooming perennial is named for its rosy-pink flowers that resemble a turtle’s head (with its mouth open).
 Flowers in mid to late summer are on reddish stems, between 2 to 3 feet high, in spikes toward the tips.
 Both the stem color and the dark green leaves make this cultivar different from the species.
-It is attractive paired with golden-leaved sedges (Carex), astilbe, or ligularia.
+It is attractively paired with golden-leaved sedges (Carex), astilbe, or ligularia.

 Hot Lips turtlehead is hardy to at least USDA zone 4, and prefers full sun (over 6 hours a day) to part shade (4 to 6 hours of direct sun).
 Unlike many perennials it thrives in moist soils, but tolerates average ones, so would be a good candidate for a rain garden.
 It also tolerates somewhat alkaline soils better than many perennials.
-Turtlehead is a long-lived and low maintenance perennial.
-It can be propagated by division in spring, or rooting stem cuttings in water in early summer.
+Turtlehead is a long-lived and low-maintenance perennial.
+It can be propagated by division in spring or rooting stem cuttings in water in early summer.

 Angelina Sedum